UC Santa Barbara

 • Training and at least 5 years’ experience in individual and group psychotherapy, brief therapy modalities and crisis intervention

-• 8-10 years administrative and/or supervisory experience in a college/university counseling center
+• 5-7 years in a counseling center or related agency experience

 • Experience working with multicultural populations